Rapid patient-specific neural networks for intraoperative X-ray to volume registration: Discussion

-\paragraph{Training patient-specific networks in just \qty{5}{\minute}.} \name also addresses a long-standing limitation of patient-specific models: their extensive training time.
-By first pretraining patient-agnostic models on publicly available volumetric datasets, \name reduces the time required to train an accurate patient-specific model from hours in previous work~\cite{gopalakrishnan2023intraoperative} to just \qty{5}{\minute} using transfer learning~(\cref{fig:pretraining}).
-This strategy is highly flexible and robust to significant domain shifts between the volumes used for pretraining and the volumes acquired clinically.
-For example, CTPelvic1K comprises whole-pelvis scans containing many clinical findings, while DeepFluoro volumes do not contain the top half of the torso~(\cref{fig:pretraining}A).
-NITRC MRAs, in addition to being a completely different modality, are of healthy volunteers whereas 3D rDSAs in Ljubljana contain vascular malformations~(\cref{fig:pretraining}B).
-Furthermore, the relative simplicity of pelvic anatomy makes it easy to correct the pose estimates from a patient-agnostic model with 3D rigid registration, while Ljubljana is forced to rely on center alignment, which is effectively anatomy-agnostic.
+\paragraph{Training patient-specific neural networks in just \qty{5}{\minute}.} \name also addresses a long-standing limitation of patient-specific models: their extensive training time.
+By first pretraining a foundation model on whole-body CT datasets, \name reduces patient-specific training time from hours~\cite{gopalakrishnan2024intraoperative} to just \qty{5}{\minute}~(\cref{fig:pretraining}).
+Our experiments show that the proposed whole-body foundation model generalizes to multiple real X-ray datasets of the pelvis, femur, neurovasculature, and skull.
+This demonstrates that multi-patient simulation enables pose regression networks to learn a population-level understanding of human anatomy~(\cref{fig:benchmark}), supporting rapid finetuning on new subjects.
+This approach is robust to significant domain shifts.
+For example, abdominal scans in our pretraining corpus comprise the entire pelvis, while the DeepFluoro cadaver volumes do not contain the top half of the torso~(\cref{fig:pretraining}b).
+Additionally, the time-of-flight MRAs in our corpus, in addition to being a completely different modality, are of healthy volunteers, whereas 3D rDSAs in Ljubljana contain vascular malformations~(\cref{fig:pretraining}d).

-Despite these numerous challenges, patient-agnostic models pretrained on these datasets transfer well to real X-ray images in DeepFluoro and Ljubljana, demonstrating that this multi-patient simulation helps a pose regression network learn the geometry of human anatomy at a population level~(\cref{fig:benchmark}).
-This hypothesis is further supported by the speed with which this pretrained model can be finetuned on a new subject.
-In total, these experiments demonstrate that the introduction of a patient-agnostic model amortizes the preoperative time required to train a patient-specific neural network.
-Our findings improve the feasibility of patient-specific machine learning in real clinical settings, thereby extending its applicability to a broader range of fluoroscopy-guided surgical domains, such as emergency interventions or settings without preoperative imaging.